Shauneille Perry: Biography

 In 1957, Perry married architect Donald Ryder in Chicago.
 Ryder later partnered with J. Max Bond Jr. to form the architectural firm Bond Ryder & Associates.

 Several months after her marriage, she received national exposure as the second-place winner in the 1958 Picturama Contest, an essay competition sponsored by Ebony Magazine.
-She took advantage of the prize with her husband, which was a $4,000, three-week tour of Paris in 1959.
-While she was in Paris, she met Richard Wright (author).
+She made use of the $4,000 prize money to take a three-week trip to Paris with her husband in 1959.
+While she was in Paris, she met Richard Wright.
 By the end of the decade, both of her parents had passed away.
 The couple relocated to New York City, where it did not take long for her to establish herself as an actress.

 In the late 1950s and early 1960s, she acted in various productions on the New York City stage including The Goose (1959), Dark of the Moon (1960) (directed by Vinnette Carroll, where she played alongside James Earl Jones and Harold Scott (director)), Talent '60 (1960), Ondine (1961), Clandestine on the Morning Line (1961) and The Octoroon (1961).
 Her work as Lilly Ruth, a pregnant girl in the short-lived off-Broadway production of Clandestine on the Morning Line, received particular notice: "It is a young actress named Shauneille Perry... who is the surprise of the evening.
 She plays the pregnant girl with such quiet, innocent strength and apparent unawareness of the character's pathos that we almost forget it, too.
 The girl is indeed pathetic, but she is so much else besides.
 It is a lovely performance."
-In 1961-1962 she was also a Lecturer in Speech at Hunter College.
+In 1961-1962 she was also a lecturer in speech at Hunter College.
 From 1962 to 1968 she was a teacher in Speech and Drama at the Fieldston School.